naeem-akhtar-cs/CSTalks/README.md

 This is web application for students to ask questions related to interviews in job market.

 ## NOTE:
-Project is incomplete and this is just the front End of Application.
-Description will be updated as soon Back End is Developed.
+Project is under progress and some of the backend functionalities are not implemented completely.

 ## Functions
   1. Sign Up